HLTech/pact-gen/README.md

 ## Interaction info annotation <a name="InteractionInfo"></a>

-We have added custom annotation `@ResponseInfo` that contains information about:
+We have added custom annotation `@InteractionInfo` that contains information about:
 * HTTP status(es) (required)

 `@InteractionInfo(responseStatus = HttpStatus.OK)` - will add information to pact file that expected